Sunday, April 26, 2009

 Happy Birthday Grandma Dillard!

 This is a picture of Grandma Dillard at her 75th Birthday Party!
 Her sister June is on the left, and Irma Jo is on the right.
-The theme for the party was "The Great Depression" since that's the era in which she was born.
+The theme for the party was "The Great Depression" since that's the era in which she was born.-

 Grandma Margie Aline Dillard was born April 22, 1926 in Zafra Oklahoma.
 She was the second of five children born to her parents, Jesse Dewey Smith (Grandpa Dewey), and Myrtle Owens (Nanny).
 Her older sibling was a brother, LeRoy, and she had 3 younger sisters, Bernice, June, and Irma Jo.
 Jesse worked a variety of jobs to support his growing family.
 He hauled lumber with a 4-mule team, loaded railroad ties onto railroad cars, farmed, and picked cotton.
 Although the family never went hungry, most of the time they didn’t even have a dime in the house.
 Myrtle traded eggs for sugar and coffee, and always, just as the flour and necessary food was running out, Jesse would get a load of something to haul for someone.
 They felt God was taking care of them.